-This policy applies to advertisers using Customer Match for campaigns on Search, YouTube, or Gmail.
+This policy applies to advertisers using Customer Match for campaigns on Search, Display, YouTube, or Gmail.

 Requirements for using Customer MatchCustomer Match is not available for all advertisers.
 To use Customer Match, your account must have: